alexmcq99/discord-bot/README.md

 -  `-remove <position in queue to remove>` -- will remove the song at the given position in the queue (1 is first), with an error message for an invalid position; use the `showqueue` command to see the contents of the queue
    -  `-remove 2`
 -  `-playall` -- will play (queue) all songs that are downloaded
--  `stats <user>` -- will display global usage statistics for bot, including information such as who has played the most songs and what song has been played the most; takes in a single optional argument for a user to get their usage statistics
+-  `stats <user>` -- will display global usage statistics for bot, including information such as who has played the most songs and what song has been played the most; takes in arguments for a specific user or song
-   -  `-stats`
+   -  `-stats` -- gets global statistics
-   -  `-stats @Alex`
+   -  `-stats @Alex` -- gets statistics for user "@Alex"
+   -  `-stats toto africa` -- gets statistics for Africa by Toto, if applicable
 -  `-shuffle` -- shuffles the queue

 ### Known issues